RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 - Reservation Reader - Directory role assigned at Reservation -> Role Assignment
 - Reservation Purchaser - Resource RBAC Permission assigned at resource group, subscription, or management group levels

-The role of Reader and Administrator are notable as they allow a user to gain visibility and control over all existing reservations tied to the tenant, instead of needing to grant access to each order retroactively.
+The role of `Reservation Reader` and `Reservation Administrator` are notable as they allow a user to gain visibility and control over all existing reservations tied to the tenant, instead of needing to grant access to each reservation order retroactively.

 ## Understanding where reservations sit within Azure